Chenyi-Mao/formulation/README.md

 [![Issues](https://img.shields.io/github/issues/Chenyi-Mao/formulation)](https://github.com/Chenyi-Mao/formulation/issues)
 [![License](https://img.shields.io/github/license/Chenyi-Mao/formulation)](https://github.com/Chenyi-Mao/formulation/blob/master/LICENSE)

 We are presenting a model, where the formulation of a potential active pharmaceutical ingredient (API) is predicted by using random forest classifier.
-This model is built on 5 features coming from each API: number of hydrogen-bond acceptor, number of hydrogen-bond doner, polar surface area density, calulated log value of partition coefficient between octanol and water, and unchanged excretion percentage in urine.
+This model is built on 5 features coming from each API: number of hydrogen-bond acceptor, number of hydrogen-bond donor, polar surface area density, calculated log value of partition coefficient between octanol and water, and unchanged excretion percentage in urine.
 We believe this model would benefit the very first stage of drug screening, discovery and development.

 ## Overview

 Bringing a new pharmaceutical drug to the market is not easy.
-An active pharmaceutical ingradient (API) faces not only a complicated drug development process involving from target validation to toxicity examination, from pre-clinical trial to phase 4 clinical studies, but tremendous costs and other resources.
+An active pharmaceutical ingredient (API) faces not only a complicated drug development process involving from target validation to toxicity examination, from pre-clinical trial to phase 4 clinical studies, but tremendous costs and other resources.
 Therefore, there is an unmet need to partially or fully speed up the development process and/or to save costs and other resources.
-With concurrent advances in computing power, giant data availablilty, and better algorithms, artificial intelligence (AI) is becoming more and more popular and has been used in various fields.
+With concurrent advances in computing power, giant data availablility, and better algorithms, artificial intelligence (AI) is becoming more and more popular and has been used in various fields.
 Here, we are taking AI's advantages and applying on drug development.

-Although discovering active pharmaceutical ingradients is crutial for the drug development, putting errors on deciding the form of the product out of an active pharmaceutical ingradient is not negligible because a right fomulation could directly improve the drug delivery accuracy and efficieny, leading to a higher likelihood of passing clinical studies and a less likelihood of wasting extra budgets and resources.
+Although discovering APIs is crucial for the drug development, putting errors on deciding the form of the product out of an API is not negligible because a right formulation could directly improve the drug delivery accuracy and efficiency, leading to a higher likelihood of passing clinical studies and a less likelihood of wasting extra budgets and resources.
 Therefore, in this project we are focuing on predicing pharmaceutical formulation of any given API.

 To achieve this goal, we decide to use an AI-related algorithm, random forest classifier.
 Random forest classifier is a decision-tree-based learning method for data classification.
-5 features mentioned from last section are initally used to train the algorithm so that an importance of each feature is reported.
+5 features mentioned from last section are initially used to train the algorithm so that an importance of each feature is reported.
 Then, based on the report, users subjectively decide how many features match with their goals and apply these features to train the algorithm one more time, leading to a consequent prediction and accuracy report.
-In addition, our module also provides raw data processing such as regression and feature cross validation prior to perform random forest calssifier.
+In addition, our module also provides raw data processing such as regression and feature cross validation prior to perform random forest classifier.

 ## Get Started
-The following instructions are prepared for random forest classifier based algorithm, called `formulation`.
-This instruction conatins five parts: prerequsites, installation, details, modules, and running tests.
+The following instructions are prepared for random-forest-classifier-based algorithm, called `formulation`.
+This instruction contains five parts: prerequisites, installation, details, modules, and running tests.
 The goal of this instruction is to help users successfully get a copy of `formulation` running on their local machines, to perform a detailed tutorial to make sure every piece works properly, and to use it for desired purposes.

-### Prerequsites
+### Prerequisites
 Python is the primary software for the 'formulation'.
 We recommend python 3.7 or higher version here.
 Meanwhile, serval python packages are also required in advance.
 They are `pandas`, `numpy`, `scikit-learn`, `matplotlib`, and `math`, and can be easily installed by using *conda*, a package and environment control system.
 Finally, everything mentioned above should be performed by [Linux Operating System](https://www.linux.com/what-is-linux/) (Linux OS).

 ### Installation